Angelique Kerber: 2012: Wimbledon semifinals, first title, top 5

 Competing at the Canadian Open to open her US Open Series campaign, Kerber lost early but bounced back at the Cincinnati Open with another strong result.
 First, she beat Babos and Andrea Hlaváčková to reach the quarterfinals, where she defeated Serena Williams for the first time, winning in straight sets, thus snapping Williams's 19-match winning streak.
-She continued with a win over Kvitová in the semifinals, to book a spot in her first Premier 5 final, but lost Li from a set up.
+She continued with a win over Kvitová in the semifinals, to book a spot in her first Premier 5 final, but lost to Li from a set up.
 At the US Open, sixth-seeded Kerber won a close match against Venus Williams in the second round en route to the fourth round, but failed to defend her semifinal points from a year ago when she lost to eventual semifinalist Errani.

 Kerber's next tournament was the Pan Pacific Open where she made it to the semifinals before losing to defending champion Radwańska.
 She also reached the quarterfinals of the China Open, but fell to eventual runner-up Sharapova.
 Her breakthrough season ensured herself qualification for her maiden appearance at the WTA Tour Championships.
 She also hit the world's top 5 rankings for the first time in her career, at world No. 5, entering the week of the season-ending championships, where she was seeded fifth.
 There, however, she exited the tournament in the round robin stage, without winning any matches, the losses coming in the hands of Serena Williams, Azarenka and Li.
 Nevertheless, Kerber ended the 2012 season at world No. 5, with 60 wins amassed throughout the season.